Reasons to get a Tummy Tuck

-A tummy tuck performed for reconstructive or cosmetic purposes will reshape the normal contour of the body to improve the patient’s appearance and, consequently, his or her self-esteem.
+A tummy tuck performed for reconstructive or cosmetic purposes will reshape the contour of the body to improve the abdominal appearance.
 The procedure aims to flatten the abdomen, eliminate unsightly scars and any surface irregularities, wrinkling, reshape a waist and reduce overly full hips.
 The operation often repositions the navel at a higher level.

 Further positive outcomes of the surgery include weight reduction, personal comfort, improved bladder control, better posture in standing and walking, and greater availability in clothing choice.
 Some patients eat smaller meals following a tummy tuck, as the tightening of the anterior abdominal walls leads to discomfort when the stomach is full.

 Dr Turner will discuss with you the number of elements that need to be considered when approaching an abdominoplasty, and the risks that are specific to the procedure.
 A straightforward tummy tuck involves lifting the abdominal skin and fatty tissue, moving it down and removing the excess with a suture closure in the bikini line.
 The abdominal muscles are repaired at the same time, if necessary.

 During our discussion, we will share with you our recommendations for the best procedure to achieve your optimal outcome as well as whether or not a muscle repair will be required.
 We will ensure you fully understand the procedure that will be conducted during your surgery, as well as your steps for recovery, any risks and possible complications.